 For example, if someone searches “how to install a WordPress plugin”, it’s clear that they’re new to the topic.

-So your blog posts have to be easy-to-follow and easy-to-understand.
+So your blog posts must be easy to follow and understand.
 It’s as simple as that.

 3. Voice Searches

-Voice search SEO is the practice of optimizing your site to get higher search rankings for voice searches.
+Voice search SEO is optimizing your site to get higher search rankings for voice searches.